 - Statutory Adoption Pay

-Find out more about adoption pay and leave on the GOV.UK website.
+Find out more about adoption pay and leave.

 You may also be able to take Shared Parental Leave and Pay.